End Plate

 [32] This is not true for managed schema versions of 1.7 - when using this version analysed fields CANNOT BE set as facets - although there is a workaround to do this.

-[27] In some instances, the properties file layout would have been better suited to JSON, however, comments are not allowed in JSON files, which makes explaining the file a lot harder.
-Admittedly, HJSON (or some alternative_ could have been used, and parsed on the way into Panl, but this would reduce portability - sigh - these are the decisions which can reverberate through time and code.
+[38] In some instances, the properties file layout would have been better suited to JSON, however, comments are not allowed in JSON files, which makes explaining the file a lot harder.
+Admittedly, HJSON (or some alternative) could have been used, and parsed on the way into Panl, but this would reduce portability - sigh - these are the decisions which can reverberate through time and code.

 [41] Of course, an or separator could have been used as well.